20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 What AI models work with OpenClaw?

-OpenClaw supports all major LLM providers: OpenAI (GPT-4, GPT-4o), Anthropic (Claude), Google (Gemini), and local models via Ollama.
-You can switch models based on your use case, using faster models for simple tasks (digests, logging) and more capable models for complex reasoning (code generation, analysis).
+OpenClaw supports 15+ model providers: OpenAI (GPT-4o, o1), Anthropic (Claude Opus, Sonnet), Google (Gemini), Mistral, Amazon Bedrock, Venice AI, and local models via Ollama.
+You can switch models per task, using faster models for simple jobs (digests, logging) and more capable ones for complex reasoning (code generation, analysis).
+The recommended default is Claude Opus 4.6 via Anthropic.

 Which model do you want as default?